ninevra/Simple-Temporary-Containers/README.md

 Provides a convenient interface for listing, creating, and modifying containers.
 It's helpful for renaming temporary containers to make them persistent.

-However, Simple Temporary Containers is not currently compatible with its "Container Sync" feature, so, it's best to leave that feature turned off for now.
+However, Simple Temporary Containers is not currently compatible with its "Container Sync" feature, so be sure to leave that feature disabled.

 ### [New container tab](https://addons.mozilla.org/en-US/firefox/addon/new-container-tab/) by [Jonathan Kingston](https://addons.mozilla.org/en-US/firefox/user/12818933/)